swift-on-server/site/src/contents/posts/2024/01/30-using-swiftnio-fundamentals/contents.md

 I/O, or Input/Output, refers to the ability to *read* and *write* information.

-In a traditional Unix (POSIX) system, such as Linux or macOS, your standard library provides a couple very important functions.
+In a traditional Unix (POSIX) system, such as Linux or macOS, your standard library provides a few very important functions.
 These are `open`, `read`, `write` and `close`.

 The *open* function allows you to open a file, such as a `note.txt` on your desktop.
 The result of this function is an integer called the "file descriptor".
 When reading information from this file, rather than referencing the path to `note.txt`, you'll reference this file descriptor instead.
 Likewise, when we're done reading or writing a file, we can `close` it as well, passing the file descriptor as a handle.